Skip to main content

 The preferred signature algorithm is SHA256withRSA, an efficient asymmetric encryption method.
 This algorithm first calculates a unique hash of the input data using SHA256 algorithm.
 The hash is then encrypted with a private key using the RSA algorithm.

 Merchants would need to generate a pair of private key and public key from OPENSSL.
 Once the key pair is generated, the merchant's public key needs be shared with PayBy so that the sent messages can be validated by PayBy.
-So should they obtain PayBy's public key for furture use cases.
+So should they obtain PayBy's public key for future use cases.

 When the merchant is ready to send the API request, they should sign the request message with the merchant's private key.